kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-22-what-is-bitcoin.md

     <div itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question" class="faq-question">
         <strong><h6 itemprop="name" class="faq-q">can you bitcoin mine on a gaming pc or a laptop</h6></strong>
         <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-             <p itemprop="text" class="faq-a"Yes, technically you can mine bitcoin on a gaming PC or a laptop.
+             <p itemprop="text" class="faq-a">Yes, technically you can mine bitcoin on a gaming PC or a laptop.
 If you have a computer that meets the minimum system requirements, you can mine bitcoin by downloading various applications to your computer.></p>
         </div>
     </div>